 Quality Document Risk

-While most quality organizations and professionals understand product and process risk considerations, what are the risks associated with the documents themselves?
+While most quality organizations and professionals understand product and process risk considerations, what are the risks associated with documents themselves?
 Simply put, poorly written documents often fail to create an easy-to-understand story of how a company identifies, considers and manages risk.
-FDA investigators will not go out of their way to obtain additional information to clarify information or concepts they don’t understand in a document.
+FDA investigators are not obligated to go out of their way to obtain additional information to clarify information or concepts they don’t understand in a document.
 Instead, they often will simply issue a 483 observation and be on their way.
 Enough bad documents, and one observation can lead to multiple observations, which in time, could lead to a warning letter if initial concerns are not comprehensively responded to and addressed.

 What are Good Documents?

-Bottom line: If a document does not clearly communicate compliant activities and adherence to SOPs, investigators are likely to have significant questions or concerns, and those issues will likely be reflected in 483 observations.
+For FDA inspection success, it is critically important to understand that if a document does not clearly communicate compliant activities and adherence to SOPs, investigators are likely to have significant questions or concerns, and those issues will likely be reflected in 483 observations.

 Obstacles to Developing Inspection-Ready Documents

 There are many reasons why a company might find it difficult to ensure that its documents are well-written.
 Employees tasked with producing documents might lack skills and training to write well, or, may not have enough time to craft good documents.
-Training in writing principles and techniques may not be included in training curricula for employees or may not be among the skills sought during the hiring process.
+Training in writing principles and techniques are generally not included in training curricula for employees or may not be among the skills sought during the hiring process.